JamesMConroy/notes/notes.md

 The program was designed to behave as the `man` command.

 ```
-> # show note 'sig11'; if not found it will display all titles beginning with
-> # the string
-> notes sig11

-> # show all pages whose title begins with 'sig11'
-> notes sig11 -a

 > # show page(s) of section (i.e. subdirectory) 'unix' whose title begins with 'sig11'
 > notes -s unix sig11

-> # search for a title with patterns
+> # search and show notes for a title with patterns
 > notes '*sig*l1*'
 ```